MichalPustula/Projects/games_2D/game_of_life/README.txt

-to compile and run tests on linux: (requires gtest, CMake, gcc)
+to compile and run on linux: (requires gtest, CMake, gcc)

 - in GameOfLife folder create build folder
 - open terminal in build folder

 in terminal type:
-cmake ..
+$ cmake ..

+- $ make run_game
+or
-make
+- $ make run_tests

-./game_of_life_tests
+to compile and run without CMake, open terminal in game_of_life folder, then type:
+$ g++ src/main.cpp src/Game.cpp src/Grid.cpp
+$ ./a.out

 project info:
 purpose of this project is to write implementation of 2D game of life